Research

 • Compare machine learning techniques with other artificial intelligence algorithms, to evaluate which one performs better on a specific task.

-Planning under uncertainty and Explainable Planning for Robotic Systems
+Planning under uncertainty and Explainable Planning

 Possible topics in this area: i) Planning under uncertainty: find the best possible action given data received from sensors.
 An example is to decide the speed that a drone should maintain to make sure it will reach the end of a given path with enough battery.
 Possible techniques include Markov Decision Processes (MDPs), Partialy Observable MDPs, Monte Carlo methods.
 Another key aspect is safety.
 Possible thesis can be on Safe Policy Improvement applied to Monte Carlo methods. ii) Explainable planning: devise methods to explain to a human user the decision of an artificial intelligent system is a key requirement for modern AI.
 Applying this concept to robotic systems is extremely challenging beacuse one must handle the inherent complexity and uncertainty typical of these systems.
 Possible techniques include logic based methods to planning and decision making (e.g., Satifiability Modulo Theory, Answer Set Programming, etc.).